The 55 worst things Trump did during his presidency

 Ah, the sweet smell of nepotism.
 As soon as Trump went to the White House, so did his family.
 But breaking with protocol, members of the extended Trump clan quickly received important high-ranking roles.
 Like daughter Ivanka and her husband Jared who are now special advisors, a role that is very vague but ensures they’re essentially part of running the country.
 Ivanka’s attempt to mingle with world leaders at the 2019 G20 summit was widely ridiculed.

-It’s not stopped her, or the other Trumps, ascending the power ladder though.
+It’s not stopped her, or the other Trumps, from ascending the power ladder though.

 3. When he was literally impeached